PgBeam Docs

 Regions

-PgBeam operates data planes in 6 regions worldwide:
+PgBeam operates in regions worldwide:

 RegionLocationIdentifier